tmp2tmp/eee/docs/README.md

 - [Covariant return types are supported](covariant_return_types.md)
 - Virtual functions are implemented as function objects:
 <!-- - function pointers are easily implemented as function object pointers.      -->
-  - specialized functions can be confined and controlled more conveniently than of global/module functions which have only namespace as a confining measure.
+  - Specialized functions can be confined and controlled more conveniently than of global/module functions which have only namespace as a confining measure.
-  - instance specific data can be associated to the function instances while global/module functions can have only static/global data.
   - OOP features can be taken advantage of: &nbsp; polymorphism, inheritance
+    Instance specific data can be associated to each function instance while global/module functions can have only common global/static data.
     [Replacing virtual functions at runtime](replacing-virtual-functions.md) is supported.
     Function sets can be defined reusing existing code by inheritance
     Inheritance gives easy means for [forcing static dispatch](forcing_static_dispatch.md) <!-- accessing individual implementatins -->